Weekend breaks in Sydney

 A trip to the Blue Mountains, named for their distinct blue colouring, is probably the most popular weekend getaway from Sydney as it’s a short drive and can easily make for a quick day trip.

-The bluish haze that surrounds the soaring crags is the result of the eucalyptus oil produced from the many eucalyptus trees and, on a nice crisp sunny morning, visitors will also notice the wonderfully refreshing smell of eucalyptus in the air.
+The bluish haze that surrounds the soaring crags is the result of the oil produced from the many eucalyptus trees and, on a nice crisp sunny morning, visitors will also notice the wonderfully refreshing smell of eucalyptus in the air.

 A drive to Katoomba, the largest town in the upper mountains, affords expats the chance to explore amazing bushwalking trails, ranging from the easy and family-friendly to more challenging rock climbing routes.

 The large network of caves will dazzle with brilliant crystal formations and pristine underground rivers.
-If expats are very lucky and plan the day right, they just might see one of the platypuses that live along the Blue Lake next to the main entrance of the caves.
+If expats are very lucky and plan the day right, they just might see one of the platypuses which live along the Blue Lake next to the main entrance of the caves.

 Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend away from Sydney’s own culinary talents.
 It is one of Australia's oldest wine regions and is best known for superb Semillon, Chardonnay, Cabernet Sauvignon and Shiraz.
 Visitors can sip on the region's famous wines while taking in the view of the seemingly endless vineyards.